olivomarco/grafico/README.md

 It was written in Turbo Pascal 6, and you can find the [source code here](/src) with the main code being [this file](/src/grafico.pas).
 The original [compile.bat](/compile.bat) was the file used to compile it all, and required the `tcp.exe` file which is the Turbo Pascal 6 compiler for MS-DOS.

-I cannot provide it (I am not sure it is still under copyright), however I do not think anyone will try to compile this program anymore.
+I cannot provide this executable (I am not sure if it is still under copyright by Borland International or others), however I do not think anyone will try to compile this program anymore.
-To compile it maybe you can use Free Pascal:
+To compile it, maybe you can use Free Pascal:

 ```bash
 sudo apt-get install fp-compiler fp-ide